IsmailAbys/Segmentation/README.md

    If you are getting a memory error (CUDA out of memory), in "train_loader" change batch_size to 1.

 2) evaluate.py --> evaluates the trained model on testing dataset and verify the dice score of each case.
-   In this file you need to modify only "train_dir" and "test_dir".
+   In this file you need to modify "train_dir" and "test_dir".
 You need to write paths where your training and testing datasets are stored.

 3) predict.py --> the inference to upload one image and receive one segmented mask: python predict.py -i image.nii.gz -o seg.nii.gz
    In this file you need to modify only "model_dir" and write the path where the model file "best_metric_model.pth" is saved after training.